The Self Love Habits No One Talks About

 2. They Speak to Themselves Like Someone They Love

 Real self love means interrupting that voice.
-Not with toxic positivity — not with "everything is perfect" — but with honest kindness.
-The kind you'd offer someone you genuinely care about.
+Not with toxic positivity, not with pretending everything is fine, but with honest kindness.
+The kind you'd offer a friend who was struggling.

 "That was hard, and I did my best."